-- 6. Click the "Start" button. - Note: The status panel will show you the overall status of the reconstructions.
-You can look at the detailed status of each run by clicking the appropriate tab in the log panel. - 7.
-Note that by default the envelopes are aligned and averaged using DAMAVER, and then the aligned and averaged profile is refined using DAMMIN. - Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel. - 8.
-Wait for all of the DAMMIF runs and DAMAVER to finish.
-Depending on the speed of your computer this could take a bit. - 9.
+- 5. Click the "Start" button. - Note: The status panel will show you the overall status of the reconstructions.
+You can look at the detailed status of each run by clicking the appropriate tab in the log panel. - 6.
+Note that by default the envelopes are aligned and averaged using DAMAVER, and then the aligned and averaged profile is refined using DAMMIN. - Some settings are accessible in the panel, and all settings can be changed in the advanced settings panel. - 7.
+Wait for all of the DAMMIF runs, DAMAVER, and DAMMIN refinement to finish.
+Depending on the speed of your computer this could take a bit. - 8.
 Once the reconstructions are finished, the window should automatically switch to the results tab.
 If it doesn't, click on the results tab.